ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+How touching is this tribute of Hon
+T. II.
+Benton to his mother&#x27;s iufluence
+&quot;My mother asked me to never use to­
+bacco; I have never touched it froui that
+time to this day.
+She asked me not to
+gamble, and I have uever gambled.
+I
+can not tell who is losing in games that
+are being played.
+She admonished me,
+too, against hard drinking, and whatever
+capacity for endurance I have at present-,
+and whatever uefullness I may have at­
 tained through life, I have attributed to
 having complied with her pious and cor­
 rect wishes.
 When I was seven years of